-The BBC has aired a short piece on the ephemerality of Our View From Here at the Hirshhorn Museum.
+The BBC has aired a short piece on the ephemerality of Our View From Here, meyers's 2016/2017 installation at the Hirshhorn Museum.
 You can watch it on the BBC website.

-The DC Commission on the Arts and Humanities has granted Meyers an Artist Fellowship for the 2017 fiscal year.
+The DC Commission on the Arts and Humanities has granted meyers an Artist Fellowship for the 2018/19 fiscal year.